-In May 2004, the San Joaquin Hills and Foothill/Eastern boards of directors and their respective financial and legal advisors began developing and negotating a conceptual Mitigation and Loan Plan to help the Agency avoid technical default and enable FETCA to move forward with its extension of the State Route 241 Toll Road known as Foothill-South.
-In November 2005, the Agency and FETCA entered into an agreement, the terms of which include payments of \$120,000 over four years from FETCA to mitigate for the projected loss of revenue due to the construction of Foothill-South and loans from the FETCA, as needed of up to \$1,040,000 to assist the Agency in achieving its covenants to its bondholders.
-The agreement is discussed in note 6(c) to the financial statements.
+In May 2004, the San Joaquin Hills and Foothill/Eastern boards of directors and their respective financial and legal advisors began developing and negotiating a conceptual mitigation and loan plan to help the Agency avoid technical default and enable FETCA to move forward with its completion of the southern extension of the State Route 241 Toll Road.
+In November 2005, the Agency and FETCA entered into an agreement, the terms of which include payments of \$120,000 over four years from FETCA to mitigate for the projected loss of revenue due to the construction of the southern extension of the State 241 Toll Road and loans from FETCA, as needed of up to \$1,040,000 to assist the Agency in achieving its covenants to its bondholders.
+The agreement is discussed in note 6(b) to the financial statements.
 If the Agency determines that expected toll revenues, mitigation payments, and/or loan proceeds are not likely to provide the required debt service coverage, the Agency will take steps to increase toll revenues or decrease costs and hire a traffic consultant as set forth in the indenture covenant.
 If after implementation of such actions, adjusted net toll revenues still fall short of the debt ratio covenant, the Agency will repeat the process of analysis and implementation.
 Under this scenario, a failure to meet the debt ratio covenants will not constitute an event of default.